The ego-track of Neville Yeadon (continued):

 Lrar Drur whispers, "The cmem."

 My eyes follow their gaze into the middle distance, and I see a... a sort of sequinned cloud oozing between the shrubs and tree-trunks three or four paths away.
 It's a puffing, boiling reddish mist.
 It's studded with fattish sparks that wink as the thing churns along.
 I look at it; and then I look back at my companions.
-I sense from their manner a kind of glum shrinking, a few resigned shivers.
+I sense from their manner, from their resigned shivers, a kind of glum shrinking.